bhallstein/Diatom/readme.md

 ## Types

-A Diatom is a string, number (double), boolean, or nil.
+A Diatom is a string, number (double), boolean, or empty.
 Or a Diatom is a **table** holding other Diatoms.

 ```cpp
 Diatom d = 2.718;